CURL to RSS

 Section titled “Step 2: Parsing Rules”Once the JSON is fetched, you will see the raw response in the left panel (visualized as a tree).
 You can now define selectors to extract feed items.

-The tool uses jq syntax for querying JSON.
+The tool uses jq syntax for querying JSON, and it can optionally apply Go templates to the extracted values.

 - List Selector (Items Iterator): The path to the array of items.